-During the weekend I love going to brunch with my girlfriends, especially because of the mimosas and Bloody Marys.
-Brunch can get pretty heavy though, and the cocktails are no exception.
+I love a good weekend brunch, and no shame here — it's especially because of the mimosas and Bloody Marys.
+Brunch can be a pretty heavy meal though, and the cocktails are no exception.
 On their own, most spirits average around 120 calories in a typical pour.
-Start adding fruit and veggie juice to the mix and that number quickly goes up — a Bloody Mary can easily add 350 calories and a ton of sodium to your meal.
-But since I love a good Bloody Mary, I'm not giving them up.
-Instead, I make healthier versions at home.
-In a way, it's almost like having a salad in a cup.
+Start adding fruit and veggie juice to the mix and that number quickly goes up — a Bloody Mary can easily add 400 calories and a ton of sodium to your meal.
+Before you completely give up on the classic brunch drink, try making a healthier version at home.
+Think of it as having a (spiked) salad in a cup.

 - If you're only going to change one thing about a classic Bloody Mary recipe, ditch standard tomato juice and don't use a mix.
 Most store-bought tomato juices are made with added sugar and sodium.
 Make your own tomato juice or look for one in the store with no added sugar and a low sodium content.
 The spices in a typical Bloody Mary make all that added salt unnecessary.

 - Think beyond celery, olives, and lemons and pile on the fresh veggies.
 In past concoctions, I've used green beans, asparagus, carrots, and radish.
 A friend of mine loves adding okra.
 Instant salad!

 - Besides veggies, think about adding protein to your drink.
 Turkey bacon, shrimp, and crab meat work well in Bloodys.
 Some people even add a small cube of cheese as a garnish.

 - Bring down the calories by swapping the vodka out for the Asian spirit shochu.
 Shochu tastes like vodka but has way fewer calories.

 - Hold the alcohol and make it a virgin.
 Skip the liquor but get all the benefits from the veggies, especially the antioxidant lycopene from all that tomato.